eli64s/readme-ai/README.md

         <td>
             <h3><b>◦ Install, Run, and Test</b></h3>
             <ul>
-                <li>Generates instructions for installation, running, and testing your project.</li>
+                <li>Creates instructions for installation, running, and testing your project.</li>
                 <li>Instructions are dynamically generated based on the language of your codebase.</li>
             </ul>
         </td>